 - Emotions: Could she be going through difficult feelings she’s not able to express?

 - Wellness: Is she feeling sick or coming down with a cold?

 We expect a lot out of our kids.
-We want them to show empathy towards others instead of yelling or hitting.
-Or we tell them to focus on school, or clean up after themselves at home.
+We want them to show empathy towards others instead of yelling or hitting, to focus at school, or clean up after themselves at home.